Common Amish Last Names

 Since not very many outsiders join the Amish, there seems to be only a small selection of common Amish last names that you will most often find within the Amish communities.
 Of course, there are the occasional rare names.
 And the last names usually vary in different communities.

-When you grow up in the Amish community, you can typically identify ex-Amish and ex-Mennonite by their last name.
+If you’ve grown up in an Amish community, you can typically identify ex-Amish and ex-Mennonite by their last name.
 I’ve run into people with the last name Miller, etc. and immediately I think that they must have Mennonite or Amish background.
 And I am usually right.

 Amish Names in Lancaster County, PA

 I grew up in Lancaster County and my maiden name is Stoltzfus.
 Stoltzfus is the most popular Amish name in Lancaster County.
-Someone made a joke once, saying that he finally figured out why there are so many Stoltzfus’s in Lancaster because he went past a farm that had a sign out saying “Stoltzfus Hatchery” (lol).
+Someone made a joke once, saying that he finally figured out why there are so many Stoltzfus’s in Lancaster because he went past a farm with a sign out “Stoltzfus Hatchery” (lol).

 Stoltzfus is a German surname that means “proud foot”.
 Sometimes it is also spelled as Stoltzfoos.
 And I am told that all Stoltzfus’s in America are descendants of Nicholas Stoltzfus, who migrated here from Germany in 1766.
 According to records, there are over 7,000 people with the last name Stoltzfus in the United States.
 And by far, the greatest majority of those are in Pennsylvania.